KevinOlvera/condominio-ddns/README.md

 # DonDominio DDNS Docker Container

-This Docker container automates the process of updating your domain's IP address on dondominio.com using a DDNS (Dynamic Domain Name System) update script.
+This Docker image automates the process of updating your domain's IP address on dondominio.com using a DDNS (Dynamic Domain Name System) update script.
 It is designed to be lightweight, efficient, and easy to use, ensuring that your domain always points to the correct IP address.

 ## Prerequisites

-Before using this container, you need to have a domain already set up on dondominio.com with a default IP address.
+Before using this image, you need to have a domain already set up on dondominio.com with a default IP address.
 The container will update this IP address to the current public IP of the host machine when it runs.

-## Building the Container
+## Building the Image

-To build the Docker container, navigate to the directory containing the Dockerfile and run the following command:
+To build the Docker image, navigate to the directory containing the Dockerfile and run the following command:

 ```bash
 docker build . -t docker pull kolvera/dondominio-ddns:latest